tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 Connection ID (CID) construct for the Datagram Transport Layer Security (DTLS) protocol versions 1.2 and 1.3.

+Implementations offering the CID functionality described in RFC 9146 and RFC 9147 are encouraged to also provide the return routability check functionality described in this document.
+For this reason, this document updates RFC 9146 and RFC 9147.

 --- middle

 # Introduction